 All investments made on the Lending Works platform are in personal loans to individual borrowers.

 What investment options does Lending Works offer?

 The Lending Works platform has a clear focus on keeping it simple in terms of the options presented.
-You can choose whether to invest over 3 or 5 years, and whether to make that investment in a classic account or tax-free IFISA.
-The longer 5 year term provides a higher expected interest rate.
+You can choose whether to invest in a ‘Flexible’ account (no selling fees) or a ‘Growth’ account (0.5% selling fee).
+Either offering can be held in either a classic account or tax-free IFISA.
+The Growth account provides a higher expected interest rate.

 How good is the website reporting?

 The website reporting is clear – the dashboard provides details of current interest rates, along with links to see a breakdown of your loan tranches and expected repayment/interest receipts.
 The one feature I would personally prefer to see is an accrued interest summary.
 I understand this used to feature on the dashboard but was removed as actual payments received each month can vary from the accrued position

 How frequently is interest paid on the money I invest in Lending Works?

 Interest payments are made on a monthly basis.
 However, you should note that the advertised rates (currently 5.0% for the ‘Flexible’ account and 6.5% for the ‘Growth’ account) are based on an assumption of consistent reinvestment of interest and capital repayments.